ServiceNowDevProgram/code-snippets/Script Includes/Get Field Label in Specific Language/readme.md

 ### Instruction

 Call the Script Include via the following example code from any server-side script (e.g. Business Rule, Mail Script or Flow Action).
-If you want, you can also make the script include client callable and make it available to client scripts.
+If you want, you can also make the Script Include client callable and make it available to Client Scripts.
 Make sure to provide the correct table name, field name and language in your function call.
-Be aware, that in some cases the field may be on a parent table.
-In this case you would have to provide the parent table name to the script.
+Be aware, that in some cases the field may be located on a parent table.
+In this case, you would have to provide the parent table name to the script.

 ```javascript
 var util =new LanguageUtils();